aarikpokras/CxL/README.md

   The CxL Programming Language
 </div>

+### Important security fixes were introduced in v2.7.2!

 CxL adds on to the existing features of C++, making it more beginner-friendly and making compiled languages less daunting.
 It focuses on being compact, fast, and straightforward.
 It aims to be the "go-to" language that people use when they want to write a program.